kimdoanh89/Cisco-learning/SD-WAN/implement/00_feature_template.md

 ## 2.2.
 Attach device template to WAN Edges

-### Attach BR-VE-DEV-TEMP to vEdge1
-- Use the addressing scheme in the topology to fill in the variables when apply the device template.
+- Use the IP addressing scheme in the topology to fill in the variables when apply the device template.

 - Attach vEdge1